 If you’re relocating to London with your children, you’ll need to educate yourself on the school application process before starting a new life in the British capital.
-Having decided what type of education path you want them to follow – state, grammar, independent or international – it’s time to secure that all-important place for your nearest and dearest.

 How and when to apply for a London school

 So, channel your inner academic and prepare to learn how and when to apply, depending on your family’s requirements.

 1. State schools (funded by the government) – primary schools (5-11 years) and secondary schools (11-16 years)

 - You must have a UK address before applying for a place at a state school.